se-edu/se-book/principles/separationOfConcernsPrinciple/text.md

 <tip-box>

-:package: If the code related to _persistence_ is separated from the code related to _security_, a change to how the data are persisted will not need changes to how the security is implemented.
+{{ icon_example }} If the code related to _persistence_ is separated from the code related to _security_, a change to how the data are persisted will not need changes to how the security is implemented.

 </tip-box>